 Some believe all caves within the Black Hills are connected by undiscovered passageways within the Paha Sapa Limestone formation.
 The word Paha Sapa was a name given by the Lakota people, which can loosely be translated to "hills that are black."
 These hills were sacred to the Lakota, who inhabited the region for thousands of years and knew of Wonderland Cave's existence before exploration started in 1929.

 The history of Wonderland Cave tours began with two loggers and their curious dog, and continues with the family-owned attraction Wonderland is today.
 But to hear the full story, you'll have to join us for a tour!

-Tours usually take around 45 minutes depending on the group.
-Plan to spend at least one hour at the cave grounds.
+Plan to spend at least one hour at the cave grounds, including the tour.
 There's also the option of a shorter history-centric tour of the main cave room that avoids the stairs and going too far underground.